alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/38-gift-of-prophecy/38-gift-of-prophecy.md

 _Amos 3:7_ — God reveals Himself through His prophets.

-_Num.12:6_ — Visions and dreams are one way God communicates His will.
+_Num.
+12:6_ — Visions and dreams are one way God communicates His will.

 _Rev.
 12:17_ — The dragon makes war with the remnant who keep God's commandments and have the testimony of Jesus.